lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If the EDHOC hash algorithm is SHA-2, then Expand( PRK, info, length ) = HKDF-Expand( PRK, info, length ) {{RFC5869}}.
 If the EDHOC hash algorithm is SHAKE128, then Expand( PRK, info, length ) = KMAC128( PRK, info, L, "" ).
 If the EDHOC hash algorithm is SHAKE256, then Expand( PRK, info, length ) = KMAC256( PRK, info, L, "" ).

 KEYSTREAM_2 are derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
-K_2m and IV_2m are derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
+MAC_2 is derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
 K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3e2m.
-K_3m and IV_3m are derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.
+MAC_3 is derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.
 IVs are only used if the EDHOC AEAD algorithm uses IVs.

 ## EDHOC-Exporter Interface {#exporter}